luismr00/candy_shop/README.md

 ## Introduction

 Candy Shop program coded in Ruby Language.
-The following instructions necessary to complete a coding challenge that consist of:
+The following instructions were necessary to complete a coding challenge that consisted of:

 ### Instructions: